 I'm on Windows and GCS doesn't start!
 How come?

 The most likely cause is not having OpenGL 3.2 or better installed on your machine.
-If you are on an
+If you are on an older

-without any visible windows.
-You can check for this by opening the Task Manager and looking for GCS in
+visible windows.
+You can check for this by opening the Task Manager and looking for GCS in the list of running

-the list of running applications.
+applications.
 If you find it, you can end the task and try starting GCS again.
+Defective input device drivers

 Can I submit new/revised data files?

 Absolutely!
-Almost all of the current data content of GCS was provided by helpful individuals other than
+Almost all of the current data content of GCS was provided by helpful individuals other than me.

-latest version from the git repository first, make your changes, then submit a patch file of the
+from the git repository first, make your changes, then submit a patch file of the differences.
+In either case,

-Pull Request or an
+please either create a Pull Request or

-Issue for the work and attach
+an Issue for the work and attach the

-the new file or patch file to that.
+new file or patch file to that.

 What page reference abbreviations are being used in the data files?